axibase/atsd-use-cases/integrations/aws/route53-email-notifications/README.md

     ![](./images/route53-alert.png)

 5. Once you configure the new health check and alarm, the email address you indicated receives a confirmation email from AWS.
-Route53 does not execute the health check until you confirm the email address.
+Route 53 does not execute the health check until you confirm the email address.
 Once the health check executes, be sure that the monitored site shows 100% health under the **Monitoring** tab.

     ![](./images/route53-githup-api.png)